-Well, Starbucks always spells your name wrong on the side of the cup which prompts many reactions, some of us laugh about it and others get angry but both of us will most likely post about it on social media.
+Well, Starbucks always spells your name wrong on the side of the cup which prompts many reactions.
+Some of us laugh about it.
+Others get angry but both of us will most likely post about it on social media.
 Especially that everyone else is already posting about it.

 2# Ad Copy or simply the art of copywriting.

 Your headline, catchphrase, or however you want to call it is key.
 There is a hidden art of communication that is being ignored just so frequently because we marketers push out so many copy combinations that we lose track and invest our time on a random KPI table or analysis instead of tailoring the message to our customers.
 Always ask yourself: what has more potential to reduce your CAC by 5% if you invest 30 minutes?
 Diving into an analysis comparing 3 Facebook campaigns?
 Or maybe finding the 1 million dollar key message for your next ad which is being seen by 50 million people?